 Which regulations govern clinical device trials?

-ISO 14155:2011 addresses Good Clinical Practice for the design, conduct, recording and reporting of clinical investigations carriedout in human subjects to assess the safety or performance of medical devices for regulatory purposes.
+This document addresses Good Clinical Practice for the design, conduct, recording and reporting of clinical investigations carried out in human subjects to assess the safety or performance of medical devices for regulatory purposes.

-FDA pre-market approval – Premarket approval (PMA) is the FDA process of scientific and regulatory review to evaluate the safety and effectiveness of Class III medical devices.
-Class III devices are those that support or sustain human life, are of substantial importance in preventing impairment of human health, or which present a potential, unreasonable risk of illness or injury.
+Premarket approval (PMA) is the FDA process of scientific and regulatory review to evaluate the safety and effectiveness of Class III medical devices.
+Class III devices are those that support or sustain human life, are of substantial importance in preventing impairment of human health or which present a potential, unreasonable risk of illness or injury.

 These form the basis for the ethical and safety regulation of medical device trials.
 Compliance with these regulations is essential in order to successfully bring a medical device to market and ensure accuracy of data and patient safety.